ITRS-Group/system-addons-plugins-op5-check_monitor_ssh/README.md

 This project is currently in beta stage and more testing is needed and welcome.

-*check-monitor-ssh* is a Naemon plugin to verify ssh connectivity within a cluster
+*check_monitor_ssh* is a Naemon plugin to verify ssh connectivity within a cluster

 ## Usage

-See [the documentation](doc/intro.md "Introduction to check-monitor-ssh") for more information on usage.
+See [the documentation](doc/intro.md "Introduction to check_monitor_ssh") for more information on usage.

 ## License